-With the release of iOS 11, Apple announced that it was replacing JPEG files with a new image format called HEIC.
+With the release of iOS 11 in 2017, Apple announced that it was replacing JPEG files with a new image format called HEIC.
 Why leave behind the industry standard of JPEGs, and what does HEIC have to offer?
 We investigate.

 You may be viewing an older version of this story cached by Google, click here to see the latest version of this story.